 So why is it that so many sponsors – particularly in the business-to-business genre – get themselves into such a tizzy over speaking slots?
-They don’t add to the experience for the target market.
+They don’t add to the fan or customer experience.
 They don’t generate content that can be shared across a larger target market.
-They just bore the arse off everyone in attendance, smack of corporate ego, and showcase how out-of-touch your company is with the target markets you’re trying to reach!
+They just bore the arse off everyone in attendance, smack of corporate ego, and showcase how out-of-touch your company is with the fans you’re trying to reach!

 At least as bad are the sponsors who take up conference time, purporting to be facilitating an educational session, but in reality, doing nothing by holding people captive for a 45 minute ad.
 And don’t get me started on corporate show-reels.

 “From humble beginnings in the barn behind Hiram Lassiter’s family home in Dayton, Ohio…”

 Ugh.
 Kill me now.

 Sponsors, if you’re going to take up time in the middle of a festive, entertaining event, for god’s sake, be festive or entertaining.
 Do something interesting.
 If you aren’t that interesting, hire someone who is to speak in your stead, or hire a writer who is, or don’t do it at all.
 And if you’re going to speak at an educational event, squeeze in every bit of actual education you can.
 Don’t talk about your brands as the be-all and end-all.
 Instead, prove to the audience that you understand their challenges, respect their time, and are more expert than anyone else in the field.
 That builds trust, and trust builds business.